ayush4ise/budgeted-attack-defense-game/README.md

 The following estimators are currently supported in the `UtilityFunction` class:

 - **Quadratic**: Quadratic utility function, with no interactions between allocations.
+- **Quadratic with Interactions**: Quadratic utility function, with interactions between allocations.

 ## Abbreviations